As an Amazon Associate, I earn from qualifying purchases.

 Making the minty buttercream

-It’s important to use a stick butter for the frosting – not a softer tub butter or your frosting won’t set up as well.
+It’s important to use a stick butter if you can for the frosting – not a softer tub butter or your frosting won’t set up as well.

 The reason I unwrap my butter stick while it’s softening is to avoid the goopy mess of a wrapped and fully softened stick of butter.
 If you end up with that mess then make sure to carefully scrape every bit of vegan butter from the wrapper into your bowl.
 And good luck.

-If you forgot to soften your butter on the counter, very carefully microwave on a low setting for only 30 seconds at a time.
+If you forgot to soften your butter on the counter, very carefully microwave on a low setting for only 15 seconds at a time.
+Check it and then try again.
 You don’t want your vegan butter to actually melt in the microwave.

 I beat my minty buttercream till it’s light and fluffy and then add in the green food coloring.
 I start with 4 drops and add drop by drop till I get my desired color.
 Unless I’m making a special seasonal brownie as in for St. Patrick’s Day, 4-5 drops are enough to give the mint buttercream a pleasant light green color.